miladrahimi/laravel-jwt-auth/README.md

 JwtAuth::clearCache($user);
 ```

-You can pass user model (Authenticable) or its id the `clearCache` method.
+You can pass user model (Authenticable) or its id to the `clearCache` method.

 ### Post-hooks

 Post-hooks are closures which will be called after authentication.

-For example if you have considered boolean property `is_active` for users,
+For example if you have considered boolean property like `is_active` for users,
 you probably want to check its value after authentication and raise some exception if it is false.

 You can register hooks as many as you need, LaraJwt runs them after authentication.